Filter Content

 Parking around the College

-Hawkesbury City Council (HCC) Rangers have recently conducted inspections around the College and neighbouring streets, distributing flyers and reminding motorists and residents about parking regulations.
+Hawkesbury City Council (HCC) Rangers have conducted inspections around the College and neighbouring streets, distributing flyers and reminding motorists and residents about parking regulations.

 As a result, we anticipate that HCC will begin issuing parking infringements to those who fail to comply.
 Parents are reminded that it is illegal to park across/in driveways, even if waiting in their car to collect students, and residents have the right to local authorities contacted regarding violations.